Blurri10/chat-app/README.md

 Step 2: Clone the forked repo onto your local machine.
 You can do this by manually downloading the repo from GitHub or by running `git clone <url>`

-Step 3: Once on your local machine, fire up the terminal and enter `npm install`
+Step 3: Once on your local machine, open up the file in your IDE.
+Fire up the terminal and enter `npm install`

 Step 4: Enter `npm run dev` to get a live preview of the file locally.